NBISweden/web_common_backend/README.md

-# Generic web-server framework
+# Generic backend for protein prediction web servers

 ## Description:
-    This is a generic web-server framework for protein structure prediction, supposed to run on the computational node as a backend. called by WSDL or REST interface (to be developed)
+    This is a generic web-server framework for protein structure prediction, supposed to run on the computational node as a backend. called by WSDL

 ## Author
 Nanjiang Shu

-Short-term bioinformatics support at NBIS
+System developer at NBIS

 Email: nanjiang.shu@scilifelab.se